Completeness

 Definition: Extension and Restriction Suppose \(f\) and \(g\) are functions.
 We say that \(f\) is a restriction of \(g\) and that \(g\) is an extension of \(f\) if and only if \(\text{dom}(f) \subseteq \text{dom}(g) \) and \(f(x) = g(x)\) for all \(x \in \text{dom}(f)\).
 In this case, if \(A = \text{dom}(f)\), we say that \(f\) is the restriction of \(g\) to \(A\) and write \(f = g \mid_A\).

-Below is the outline of the proof for the Uniqueness of Completion.
+Applying this extension principle, the outline of the proof for the Uniqueness of Completion is as follows.

 Proof Sketch: